lukeed/hrana/hrana-v3.md

 At the beginning of every batch step that is executed, the server produces a `step_begin` entry.
 This entry specifies the index of the step (which refers to the `steps` array in the `Batch` structure).
 The server sends entries for steps in the order in which they are executed.
-If a step is skipped (because its condition evalated to false), the server does not send any entry for it.
+If a step is skipped (because its condition evaluated to false), the server does not send any entry for it.

 After a `step_begin` entry, the server sends an arbitrary number of `row` entries that encode the individual rows produced by the statement, terminated by the `step_end` entry.
 Together, these